bitgrip/WAD-2023-contract-testing/README.md

 ## Purpose

-This Repository was created to share the code snippets shown during the Talk **Contract Testing - How do you tame an external API that constantly breaks your tests?** at WeAreDevelopers 2023.
-It contains automatic API tests using the karate framework.
+This Repository was created to share the code snippets shown during the talk **Contract Testing - How do you tame an external API that constantly breaks your tests?** at WeAreDevelopers 2023.
+It contains automatic API tests using [the karate framework](https://github.com/karatelabs/karate).
 They are meant to be run against the sample api at [https://fakestoreapi.com/](https://fakestoreapi.com/).

 ## Testing